Catalin246/php-web-shop-amazon/README.md

 `npm install -g webpack webpack-cli`

-5. Run the project
+5. Run the project and build the project

-`docker-compose up`
+`docker-compose up --build`

 6. Bundle the css and javascript